sriksmachi/openai-samples/complete-ai-app/readme.md

 # Build an end-to-end AI app using Azure Open AI, langchain, Azure Search Vector database.

-Large language models are generative models which are capable of generating text in response to a question, analytical reasoning or summary.
+Large language models (LLMs) are capable of generating text in response to a question, analytical reasoning or summary.
 However, when you build an AI applications using LLMs there are few use cases that cannot be done using LLMs, example
 - What if you want to restrict the response to domain knowledge ?
 The domain knowledge here can be both structured and unstructured.
-- What if you want to get latest information from web ?
-(Rememeber, the training data for LLM models is restricted to date.)
+- What if you want to get latest information from internet ?
+(Remember, the training data for LLM models is restricted to date.)
 - What if you want to use multiple models ?
-Say Similarity model, embeddings model.
+Say Similarity model, embeddings model and GPT in a carefully orchestrated use case.

 Langchain is one framework that connects traditional application programming to LLMs seamlessly.
 It is a very powerful framework that helps you in building a compact, maintainable, testable AI App by providing a pluggable, configurable framework that is easy to use.